websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

 1. Because you're using the Monitoring portlet in Liferay as a proxy to Kibana's UI, if you are using TLS, you must configure the application server's startup JVM parameters to recognize a valid *truststore* and *password*.

+   If you're currently using PEM-encoded node certificates, generate a PKCS#12 certificate, from which you'll generate a truststore:

+    ```bash
+    ./bin/elasticsearch-certutil cert --ca-cert /path/to/ca.crt --ca-key /path/to/ca.key --ip 127.0.0.1 --dns localhost --name localhost --out /path/to/Elasticsearch_Home/config/elastic-nodes.p12
+    ```

-   Use the `keytool` command to generate a truststore from your existing Elasticsearch node certificate (`elastic-nodes.p12` if you reuse the certificate generated in the security example):
+   Now use the `keytool` command to generate a truststore from your existing Elasticsearch node certificate (`elastic-nodes.p12` if you reuse the certificate generated in the security example):

    ```bash
    keytool -importkeystore -deststorepass liferay -destkeystore /path/to/config/certs/truststore.jks -srckeystore /path/to/elastic-nodes.p12 -srcstoretype PKCS12 -srcstorepass liferay